Robust and Efficient MuJoCo-based Model Predictive Control via Web of Affine Spaces Derivatives: Introduction

 We evaluate WASP across a diverse suite of MJPC tasks spanning multiple robot embodiments (some shown in Figure~\ref{fig:teaser}).
 Our results suggest that WASP derivatives are particularly effective in MJPC: it integrates seamlessly across tasks, delivers consistently robust performance, and achieves up to a 2$\mathsf{x}$ speedup compared to an FD backend when used with derivative-based planners, such as iLQG.
 In addition, WASP-based MPC outperforms MJPC's stochastic sampling-based planners on our evaluation tasks, offering both greater efficiency and reliability.

-To support adoption and further research, we provide an open-source implementation of MJPC that incorporates WASP derivatives \textit{[link removed for blind review]}.
+To support adoption and further research, we provide an open-source implementation of MJPC that incorporates WASP derivatives.
 This release makes it easy for practitioners to experiment with WASP as a drop-in replacement for FD, enabling immediate evaluation of its efficiency, stability, and accuracy tradeoffs in real-world control tasks.
-We conclude with a discussion of the limitations and implications of our work.